Wolverine971/9takes/src/blog/people/movie-stars/Keanu-Reeves.md

 <p class="firstLetter"> The room is abuzz Inside a softly lit Los Angeles studio.
 Directors call out instructions, cameras flash, and one figure remains unexpectedly serene amidst the orchestrated chaos: Keanu Reeves.</p>

 Keanu consistently brings a unique depth with every role he undertakes, from the enigmatic Neo in The Matrix to the soulful assassin John Wick.
 But what fuels this unparalleled intensity?
-Let's embark on a journey to unearth a captivating theory: could the foundation of Keanu's artistry be rooted in the Enneagram system?
-Specifically, might he be a Type 9?
-And how can this perspective offer us a richer understanding of both the man and his craft?</p>
+Let's embark on a journey to unearth a captivating theory: could the foundation of Keanu's artistry be rooted in the Enneagram Type 9 personality.
+And how can this perspective offer us a richer understanding of both the man and his craft?

 <details>
 <summary class="accordion">TL;DR: Why Keanu Reeves is an Enneagram type 9</summary>